gummyworm/monster/README.md

 #### .IFDEF _label_
 Evaluates to TRUE if _label_ is defined.
 This is different from .IF because _label_ may be defined to be 0 and this will still evaluate to TRUE.
-This can be useful inside macros to determine if a paramter was provided or not.
+This can be useful inside macros to determine if a parameter was provided or not.

 #### .INC _filename_
 Includes a file at the line of the directive.
 The file is loaded line-by-line